-A student must successfully complete the courses of all the semesters within three and a half academic years with all its pre-requisites in order to be eligible for the award of M. Engg. degree in Information and Communication Engineering.
-The minimum passing grade in a theoretical course will be D and the minimum passing grade in a laboratory/project/field work/in-plant training, and viva-voce course will be C. In order to qualify for M. Engg. degree in ICE, a student must earn 40 credit points (i.e. no 'F' grade) and the CGPA of the student must be 2.25 or higher.
+A student must successfully complete the courses of all the semesters within three and a half academic years with all its pre-requisites in order to be eligible for the award of M. Sc.
+Engg. degree in Information and Communication Engineering.
+The minimum passing grade in a theoretical course will be D and the minimum passing grade in thesis and viva-voce course will be C. In order to qualify for M. Sc.
+Engg. degree in ICE, a student must earn 40 credit points (i.e. no 'F' grade) and the CGPA of the student must be 2.25 or higher.